argoproj/argo-events/gateways/core/webhook/README.md

 **But where is the `start` configuration to run the server?**

 There is no such `start` configuration that is needed explicitly to start a server.
-If you define an entry that contains a port which is not defined in any previous entries in the configmap, the gateway pod will automatically start a http server on that port.
+If you define an entry that contains a port which is not defined in any of the previous entries in the configmap, the gateway pod will automatically start a http server on that port.

 ```yaml